-- (a) attracting and retaining senior executives and Directors; and - (b) not paying excessive remuneration.
+- o attracting and retaining senior executives and directors; and - o not paying excessive remuneration.

-Executive Directors' remuneration should be structured to reflect short and long-term performance objectives appropriate to the Company's circumstances and goals.
+Executive directors' remuneration should be structured to reflect short and long-term performance objectives appropriate to the Company's circumstances and goals.

-Executive Directors' and senior executives' remuneration packages should involve a balance between fixed and incentive-based pay, reflecting short and long-term performance objectives appropriate to the Company's circumstances and goals.
+Executive directors' and senior executives' remuneration packages should involve a balance between fixed and incentive-based pay, reflecting short and long-term performance objectives appropriate to the Company's circumstances and goals.

-Non-executive Directors' remuneration should be formulated with regard to the following guidelines:
+Non-executive directors' remuneration should be formulated with regard to the following guidelines:

-(a) non-executive Directors should normally be remunerated by way of fees, in the form of cash, non-cash benefits, superannuation contributions or equity, usually without participating in schemes designed for the remuneration of executives;

-(b) non-executive Directors should not be provided with retirement benefits other than superannuation.
+- non-executive directors should normally be remunerated by way of fees, in the form of cash, non-cash benefits, superannuation contributions or equity, usually without participating in schemes designed for the remuneration of executives; - o non-executive directors should not be provided with retirement benefits other than superannuation.

-No Director may be involved in setting their own remuneration or terms and conditions and in such a case relevant directors are required to be absent from the full Board discussion.
+No director may be involved in setting their own remuneration or terms and conditions and in such a case relevant directors are required to be absent from the full Board discussion.